Lu-k-as/numerical-differentiation/README.md

-This project ist some discussion of numerical differentiation theoretically and some examples.
+This project is a discussion focused on numerical differentiation, with some theoreticall and some practical input.

-The code runs in matlab and tests the three kind of algorithm (single side differentation, double side differentation, extrapolated differentiation) with three functions (polynomial function, exponential function, logarithm function)
+The code runs in matlab and tests the three kind of algorithm (single side differentation, double side differentation, extrapolated differentiation), discussed theoretically, with three functions (polynomial function, exponential function, logarithm function)